On this page:

 To gain clearance from Customs control for an imported road motor vehicle you must hold a valid VIA for that road motor vehicle.
 It is an offence under the MVSA to import, sell or present new or used imported road motor vehicles to the Australian market for the first time unless those road motor vehicles meet the National Standards.

 Motor vehicles that are designed solely and principally for off-road use or those not permitted to be used on public roads are not road motor vehicles and are not prohibited from importation.
 These are referred to as non-transport equipment or off-road vehicles.
 Such vehicles include motorised mobility wheelchairs that meet the definition set in the Motor Vehicles Standards Road Vehicles Determination 2003 and also include power-assisted pedal cycles, off-road motorbikes, All Terrain Vehicles and Self Balancing Personal Transportation Devices (Segway type) designed solely for off-road use.

 As the importation of off-road vehicles is not prohibited by the MVSA 1989, a VIA is not required under that legislation.
-However, in order to determine that such vehicles are not road motor vehicles, the Department requires that Infrastructure conduct an assessment of the vehicle and provide documentation to that effect.
+However, in order to determine that such vehicles are not road motor vehicles, we require Infrastructure to conduct an assessment of the vehicle and provide documentation to that effect.
 This documentation is similar to a VIA and will allow for the release of your vehicle from customs control.
 For further information, visit the Importing Vehicles into Australia webpage at